tiberiushunter/autohotkey/README.md

 A repository for my AutoHotKey scripts, it's a collection of scripts I use locally to speed up tasks and be generally lazy.

+## Usage

+To use these scripts, you'll need to firstly download [AutoHotKey][autohotkey].

+Then to run immediately, double click `start.ahk` to start all the scripts within this project.

+To have the scripts run at start-up, taken from the [AutoHotKey FAQ][autohotkey-faq]:

+1. Copy the `start.ahk` file
+2. Open the Run dialog (`Win+R`)
+3. Type `shell:startup`
+   1. This will take you to the `Start-Up` folder of the current user
+4. Paste as Shortcut

+Now the collection of scripts will run each time you log in. :thumbsup:

 <!-- LICENSE -->
 ## License